nalsi/Info813/Report_3.md

 ----------------

-The data was claimed to be collected by John Johns about the dissimilarities of 30 different organizations.
+The data was claimed to be collected by John Johns about the dissimilarities among 30 different organizations.
 Informants were asked to rate the dissimilarities of a pair of organization.
 The dataset is a symmetric 30 x 30 dissimilarity matrix, a part of which is presented below.